KeitaW/aws-samples-for-ray/examples/serve-inference/README.md

     The rest of the contents assume that you are working on the node and directory.
 Also make sure that the virtual environment is used.

-## Step 2: Deploy Llama2 with Ray
+## Step 2: Deploy Llama2 with Ray Serve

 Now that we have a Ray cluster with a head node and Inf2 instances, let's deploy the Llama2 model on the infrastructure.
-The example script `2_aws_neuron_core_inference_serve.py` creates a basic Ray deployment to host the Llama2 model and respond to user queries using plain HTTP requests.
+The example script `2_aws_neuron_core_inference_serve.py` creates a basic Ray Serve deployment to host the Llama2 model and respond to user queries using plain HTTP requests.
 In a later section we will build on this example to provide a web interface.

     We can deploy `app` defined in the script as follows.